Omicron and delta spell return of unpopular restrictions | Health

 “Lockdowns only come up when a system is failing,'' he said. ''We do it when the hospital system is about to collapse.
 It's a last resort that indicates you have failed to do all the right things.''
 That's not how lockdowns are seen in communist China, which allows little dissent.
 At each new outbreak, entire cities are sealed, and sometimes millions of people undergo mass testing.
 In the strictest lockdowns, people are forbidden to leave their homes, and groceries are brought to their door.

 So far, China hasn't seen the need for new restrictions in response to the omicron variant.
-The head of China's Centre for Disease Control's Epidemiology unit, Wu Zunyou, said omicron, for now, poses a manageable threat, and "no matter what variant, our public health measures are effective".
+The head of China's Center for Disease Control's Epidemiology unit, Wu Zunyou, said omicron, for now, poses a manageable threat, and “no matter what variant, our public health measures are effective.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)